 Just like the 10 Essentials for us, dogs have essential items too.
 In the winter this means you’ll need a couple of extra items when you snowshoe with a dog.
 Whether you carry it or your dog carries it is up to you.
-Nina is older (about 9 years old) so we retired her doggy pack a couple of years ago.
+Nina is older (about 11 years old) so we retired her doggy pack a couple of years ago.

 Similar to people dogs need extra layers too.
 I recently purchased a dog jacket specifically for snow travel for Nina.
 I actually never thought I would ever purchase a jacket for my dog, but after watching her trudge through snow up to her chest in 40 mph winds with blowing snow I invested in a little protection.
 She uses the Roughwear Cloud Chaser.
 She naturally loves the cold so the Roughwear Powder Hound would be too warm for her.
 If your dog has shorter hair or problems with the cold, definitely invest in the heavier jacket.